Weekly review of Azerbaijan’s foreign exchange market

-BAKU, Azerbaijan, January 14.
-The official exchange rate of the Azerbaijani manat against the US dollar, set by the Central Bank of Azerbaijan Republic (CBA), has remained unchanged this week, Trend reports.
+BAKU, Azerbaijan, January 21.
+The official exchange rate of the Azerbaijani manat against the US dollar, set by the Central Bank of Azerbaijan Republic, has remained unchanged this week, Trend reports.

 The average weighted rate based on the results of the week was 1.7 AZN/1 USD.